Kofi-B-Nimo/Pokedex/README.md

 ---

 ## Step 2
-the next step involves using the Requests library in Python to extract the necessary data from the PokeAPI, which includes pokemon number, name, type,height, weight, location, and etc. I should be able to achieve this by creating a for-loop and iterrating through the desired number of pokemon (using each pokemon's ID number) to extract the data I'm looking for.
+The next step involves using the Requests library in Python to extract the necessary data from the PokeAPI, which includes pokemon number, name, type,height, weight, location, and etc. I should be able to achieve this by creating a for-loop and iterrating through the desired number of pokemon (using each pokemon's ID number) to extract the data I'm looking for.

 so......
 I had to slow my role a bit and not try and extract all that data at once.
 I focused first on just making sure i could extract the names of the pokemon based on their ID numbers.
 So step 2 consists of creating a function that would:
-- initiate a for-loop that loops through the pokemon id numbers
+- Initiate a for-loop that loops through the pokemon id numbers
-- while looping through the pokemon id's, each time the request status is checked
+- While looping through the pokemon id's, each time the request status is checked
-- if the request status is a success; the function returns the name of each pokemon within the range provided
+- If the request status is a success; the function returns the name of each pokemon within the range provided

-here's a screenshot of what that looks like and the output return for step 2
+Here's a screenshot of what that looks like and the output return for step 2

-code:
+Code:

 ![pokedex py step 1](https://github.com/user-attachments/assets/799ed154-6c7d-4e2a-ba91-2ff9399e47a9)

-output:
+Output:

 ![pokedex py step 1 output](https://github.com/user-attachments/assets/7f716cba-f455-46fa-b84c-efd6e6c1c859)